MetaMask/snaps/packages/examples/packages/rollup-plugin/README.md

 # `@metamask/rollup-plugin-example-snap`

-This snap demonstrates how to use Rollup and the [`@metamask/snaps-rollup-plugin`](../../../snaps-rollup-plugin) to bundle a snap.
-The MetaMask Snap CLI uses Browserify to bundle snaps by default, but if you prefer to use Rollup, you can use `@metamask/snaps-rollup-plugin` to do so.
+This Snap demonstrates how to use Rollup and the [`@metamask/snaps-rollup-plugin`](../../../snaps-rollup-plugin) to bundle a Snap.
+The MetaMask Snap CLI uses Browserify to bundle Snaps by default, but if you prefer to use Rollup, you can use `@metamask/snaps-rollup-plugin` to do so.